Platymemo/alaskanativecraft/markdown/MAINPAGE.md

 Huge thanks to these artists for the textures they've provided!

 - Daimons for the moose
-- Kazoo for the cloudberries, raspberries, and salmonberries
+- Kazoo for the raspberries and salmonberries
 - Guaire for the seal
 - Shard for the fish strips and dry fish textures